schooltool-project/schooltool-book/source/custom-css.rst

     /etc/schooltool/standard/custom-css/

-Because the custom-css directory is located in /etc (along with configuration files), any custom styles and images stored here will remain persistent across upgrades.
+Because the ``custom-css`` directory is located in ``/etc/schooltool/`` (along with configuration files), any custom styles and images stored here will remain persistent across upgrades.